drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 protocol.
 If there is a LoRa gateway nearby, then it will take that message and forward that to its backend system.

 In our case, we chose to use The Things Network (TTN), just because we had a bit of experience with them.
-And, because they have a great and affordable indoor gateway, which is great for testing.
+And, because they have a great and affordable indoor gateway and great support for many different types of gateways, which is great for testing.

 Once the message reached the backend system of TTN, it will get forwarded to our Drogue Cloud sandbox instance using the HTTP integration of TTN.
 The following diagram shows the message flow in a bit more detail: